28-Day Cape Camino: Wine, Farm, Community, Countryside

 Day 2: Kalmoesfontein ➝ Hermon (17km)

 You’ll walk through morning mist and vineyards, guided by a chaperone along lesser-known farm paths.
 The route offers wide views over fertile land and quiet, open space.
-You end the day on the banks of the Berg River in Hermon- a steady presence, much like the Camino itself.
+You end the day on the banks of the Berg River in Hermon.
+The peaceful surroundings and beautiful views of the Berg River promise to make your stay an experience to remember.

 Day 3: Hermon ➝ Riebeek Kasteel (14km)

-Following the Berg River, you arrive in Riebeek Kasteel, a charming town where agriculture meets modern flair.
-Your rest house is nearby local eateries and galleries.
+Today is 14km through local farms.
+Either pomegranate or plumbs, depending on the time of year.
+You arrive in Riebeek Kasteel, a charming town where agriculture meets modern flair.
+We utilise many rest houses in Riebeek Kasteel.
+They are all nearby local eateries and galleries.

 Day 5: Gouda ➝ Tulbagh (16km)